roman-milk/roman-milk.github.io/the-devil-wears-nada.md

+===

- ****** The Devil Wears Nada ****** byTheTalkMan© The day was busy for both Nina and Abby.
+The day was busy for both Nina and Abby.
 Abby had gotten separated from Nina, and it was at this point that she ran into Simon.
 Simon and her had been in contact, and had started to become friends.
 They chatted about work and other common interests.
 Abby got the impression that Simon was in to her.
 She was flattered, since he was a rich, handsome man, but she was not looking to cheat.
 She was not that type of girl.

  Simon offered to meet with her for lunch.
 She accepted and met him at a small café near the hotel.
 They chatted for a bit before Simon dropped a bomb on her.